An extended MMP algorithm: wavefront and cut-locus on a convex polyhedron: Introduction

 \section{Introduction}

 Geometry of geodesics on polyhedra is very rich -- it attracts people since ancient times.
-Nowadays, finding shortest paths and shortest distances has many real applications in engineering and industrial fields, and several algorithms for computing them have been proposed so far, see \cite{DO, Crane, Bose} and references therein.
+Nowadays, finding shortest paths and shortest distances has many real applications in engineering and industrial fields, and several algorithms for computing them have been proposed so far, see \cite{DO,Crane,Bose} and references therein.
 Among polyhedral approaches, most well known is the so-called MMP algorithm, given by Mitchell, Mount and Papadimitriou \cite{MMP} (also \cite{Mount}).
 We revisit this classical and well established method in computational geometry.
-The aim of the present paper is to propose a novel generalization of the MMP algorithm for finding some richer structure of geodesics, the {\em wavefront propagation} and the {\em cut-locus}, with an emphasis on actual implementation to computer program for instantaneous visualization and numerical computation \footnote{The source code is available at https://github.com/Raysphere24/IntervalWavefront}.
+The aim of the present paper is to propose a novel generalization of the MMP algorithm for finding some richer structure of geodesics, the {\em wavefront propagation} and the {\em cut-locus}.
+While our method has some limitations (discussed later), we emphasize our actual implementation to computer program for instantaneous visualization and numerical computation \footnote{The source code is available at https://github.com/Raysphere24/IntervalWavefront}.

 As a toy example, look at Figure \ref{bunny}.
 Here we take the convex hull of {\em Stanford Bunny} (the left picture, viewed transparently).
 On this polyhedron, choose freely a source point indicated by $\times$ colored by yellow, then our algorithm creates the time-evolution of wavefronts (yellow curve in the middle) instantaneously and accurately enough, and finally it ends at the right picture.
 Red dots represent ridge points on the wavefront curve.
 As the time increases, the ridge points sweep out the cut-locus colored by green.
-In Figure 2, the wavefront propagation is observed from different viewpoints.
+In Figure \ref{bunny_ws}, the wavefront propagation is observed from different viewpoints, and in Figure \ref{bunny_opaque} the cut locus is viewed opaquely.

 First, we fix basic terminologies precisely.
 Let $S$ be a convex polyhedral surface in Euclidean space $\R^3$, and let $d:S\times S \to \R$ denote the distance function on $S$.
 Pick a point $p$ of $S$, and call it a {\em source point}.
 Given $r>0$, the {\em wavefront} on $S$ caused from $p$ is defined by the set of points of $S$ with iso-distance $r$ from $p$: